About She's A Beast

 My shirt says "Arts & Crafts"

-A much-needed voice of reason, regularly calling bullshit when it comes to the weight-loss industry...
-Thanks to weight lifting, I’ve found a new and honestly revelatory relationship to exercise and to my body in my 30s, and Johnston’s writing was my gateway. – The Atlantic
+A much-needed voice of reason, regularly calling bullshit...
+I’ve found a new and honestly revelatory relationship to exercise and to my body in my 30s, and Johnston’s writing was my gateway. – The Atlantic

-They make me so happy when they land in my inbox.
-[It’s] about seeing your body as something other than a thing you have to make skinny.
-And while this may sound very serious, they are honestly joyful.
-These newsletters are undoing decades of programming that a lot of us have been through, and any time I open them, I feel a little bit happier. —NPR Pop Culture Happy Hour on She's A Beast and Burnt Toast
+These newsletters are undoing decades of programming that a lot of us have been through, and any time I open them, I feel a little bit happier. —NPR Pop Culture Happy Hour

 This is a very good newsletter for lefty-liberal meatheads and those who are meathead-curious. – Chris Hayes, MSNBC host

-Do I need to be into lifting or be a meathead to love this newsletter?
+Do I need to be a meathead to love this newsletter?

 That's the thing--no!
-The vast majority of subscribers to this newsletter don't lift.
-Many don't even work out.
+The vast majority of subscribers don't work out.
 (Most people don't work out.)
 They just enjoy a fun weekly read about health stuff and being a person/woman on earth, and then they go on their merry way.
+Whether you eventually find your way to lifting, or not, that's your business!
+Whether you have the time or energy or interest or not, I believe you, and that's all the conversation we ever need to have about that.

 Here are the newsletter types:

 The Friday newsletter, Link Letter, is for both free and paid subscribers.
 These have links, essays, and commentary on negotiating a (more) based and functional relationship with our selves while we are beset on all sides by people yelling at us to lose weight, stop sweating, burn calories, get abs, eat clean, and so forth.
-I do a little reporting, too (I’ve been a tech and science journalist for over a decade).
+I do a little reporting, too (I’ve been a tech and science journalist for for almost two decades).

 Ask A Swole Woman (every other Sunday, paid)

-The biweekly Sunday advice column is for paid subscribers only, free of the constraints of a traditional advice column.
-Sometimes I'm chronicling how to negotiate the exasperating, contradictory directions we get about trying to be humans alive on earth.
-Can you do intuitive eating and strength training at the same time? Ā What's the deal with "cutting body fat" vs. weight loss, "hormone-balancing" workouts, or eating more?
+The biweekly Sunday column is for paid subscribers only.
+Can you do intuitive eating and strength training at the same time?
+What's the deal with "cutting body fat" vs. weight loss, "hormone-balancing" workouts, or eating more?
 Other times I take a look back at cultural moments to see what we can learn from them now.
 What's the deal with Kayla Itsines?
 What did Tim Ferriss do to the brains of redditors?
 What did Curves do to (or for) women?
 Or Adele’s weight lifting journey?
 I aim to find out.

 Battleaxe (unpredictable)